-Twenty (20) minutes for the QSCS Survey, approximately 115 minutes for reading, and approximately 90 minutes for mathematics, science, social studies, and on-demand writing are the allowed testing times for each test administration of the Spring 2022 KSA and QSCS Survey.
-Editing and Mechanics has 45 minutes allowed for the test administration.
+Twenty (20) minutes for the QSCS Survey, approximately 120-140 minutes for reading; social studies and mathematics will be 120 minutes; editing and mechanics will be 45 minutes; science and on-demand writing will be 90 minutes.
+These are the allowed testing times for each test administration of the Spring 2023 KSA and QSCS Survey.
 The test administrator may allow students, showing continued progress, to work on the KSA past the recommended time.
 Record this occurrence as needed at the school/district.